Elon Musk building his own Texas town: report

 Boring employees can apply for a home with rent starting at $800, per the report, with the understanding that they must vacate the home within 30 days if they leave the company or are fired.

 Musk himself relocated his home from California to Texas in 2021, calling California the land of “overregulation, overlitigation, overtaxation.”
-But, last month, Tesla said its engineering headquarters would be located in Palto Alto, although its corporate headquarters remains in Texas.
+But, last month, Tesla said its engineering headquarters would be located in Palo Alto, although its corporate headquarters remain in Texas.

 Tesla has also built a Gigafactory in Travis County, outside of Austin.